bigmistqke/tr8ck/README.md

 - [x] record live / render set

-🚧 still under construction, but if you want to go ahead and play around with it, please do! 🚧
+🚧 still under construction, but if you want to go ahead and play around with it, please do! 🚧 🚧 currently unable to be build/deployed due to how `faust2webaudio` links to the wasm-file! 🚧